flicstar/flicstar.github.io/peer-review.md

 ### Share the love

-If you want to give back, feel free to give me a shout-out with an "Edited by flicstar" acknowledgement on your published piece.
-Or a friendly tweet, whatever.
+If you want to give back, feel free to acknowledge me on your published piece ("Edited by flicstar").
+Or send a friendly tweet, whatever.
 But really, there's no obligation.